BradLarson/max-cv/README.md

 - **gamma**: Adjusts the gamma of an image.
   - *gamma*: The gamma adjustment to apply (0.0 - 3.0, with 1.0 as the default)

+- **rgb_to_luminance**: Reduces an image to its luminance (grayscale).
+The result is a single-channel image, usable directly by anything that expects a luminance-only input.
+For operations expecting an RGB input, you'll need to use `luminance_to_rgb()` to convert the image back to a three-channel one.